Valentine’s Day In NYC: The Ultimate Guide

 Take your date to see a romantic Broadway show.

 Nothing says romance (or New York) like a Broadway show.
-Top romantic picks include:
+Top romantic picks include the following.

 - “Phantom of the Opera Broadway Musical”